-First and foremost, to debunk this misconception, in many cases yes, those deals are very similar to the lottery.
+First and foremost, to debunk this misconception, in many cases, yes, those deals are very similar to the lottery.
 However, not as one would think.
 Lottery winners are few and far between, considering the population of the world.
 It would be silly for anyone to invest their time and money in expecting to win the lottery, right?
-The same could be said for screenwriters expecting to join the six or seven figure club.
+The same could be said for screenwriters hoping to join the six or seven-figure club.

 $200,000 doesn’t come in a single paycheck unless you are a high profile screenwriter that can demand such.
 Instead, it’s separated into various installments.
 So a screenwriter that signs a $200,000 against $400,000 deal isn’t getting one check in the hope of a second.
 Many elements come into play thanks to very detailed contracts written by entertainment lawyers and aided by Guild regulations.